 CRM – the key to contacting the customer

 An ERP system helps a company efficiently achieve its goals, plan the production process, check the inventory.
-CRM, on the other hand, is mostly there to lead to a sale, which is achieving actual business goals of the company.
-CRM allows for automation of some of the processes related to customer service, gives a full access to the customer communication history, leads us through the entire sales process from contacting the customer, to negotiating, all the way to concluding the sale and following up with the customer.
+CRM, on the other hand, is mostly there to lead to a sale, which is achieving the actual business goals of the company.
+CRM allows for automation of some of the processes related to customer service, gives full access to the customer communication history, leads us through the entire sales process from contacting the customer, to negotiating, all the way to concluding the sale and following up with the customer.
 CRM could be referred to as our sales assistant, it’s a customer base ledger adapted to the 21st century.
 Not only does it provide us with the contact details but also all the other details related to the customer’s shopping history, adequate notes, further stages of the sales process.
 A CRM system constitutes the company’s repository of knowledge on its customers, it is also a key to a better understanding of the customer’s needs, timely reaction to any possible issues, analysis of shopping patterns, and maintenance of customer relations.
-It is effective use of a good CRM system that allows us to gain an advantage on the market.
+It is the effective use of a good CRM system that allows us to gain an advantage on the market.

 A CRM module in an ERP system, or a dedicated solution?

-All that’s left to do is answer yourself the question of how to choose a good CRM system for your company.
+All that’s left to do is answer the question of how to choose a good CRM system for your company.
 There is no shortage of ERP platforms that feature a CRM module.
 It’s a tempting solution, after all in most cases we rely on an interface that the company is already familiar with.
-We also get a direct access to the customer base based on the invoices issued, or access to the product base, which makes it easier to make an offer.
+We also get direct access to the customer base based on the invoices issued, or access to the product base, which makes it easier to make an offer.

 It is definitely a better idea to choose a native solution, which might be tailored to our company’s needs, as well as integrated with the ERP system already used at the company.
 A good example here is the cloud-based Salesforce CRM platform.
 It’s a scalable solution that grows as our business grows, available everywhere we need it, and it operates on every sales channel, both B2B and B2C.
-Using such CRM system gives us a full overview of each customer and enables us to take proper care of them.
+Using such a CRM system gives us a full overview of each customer and enables us to take proper care of them.